binarybottle/optimize_layouts/README.md

       to constrain items_to_constrain

 ## Layout scoring
-Layouts are scored based on item and item_pair scores and corresponding position and position_pair scores, where direction (sequence of a given pair) matters.
+Layouts are scored based on normalized item and item_pair scores and corresponding normalized position and position_pair scores, where direction (sequence of a given pair) matters.
 Below, I is the number of items, P is the number of item_pairs: